 Happiness takes hard work

 Happy people nurture their happiness.
 They always find reasons and ways to maintain it.
-They work hard changing their habits until they form into behavior which can increase their satisfaction in life.
+They work hard changing their habits until they form into behavior that can increase their satisfaction in life.

 Happiness isn’t something you can feel without doing anything.
 Even in worse situations, let us try to be the person who still sees something worth thanking for.